Which level should be chosen?

 - the test can be unassigned and the credit becomes available for reassigning; and

-- this credit is now available to be assigned to another student in the same school, for any level certificate, within the test period, that is, 1 – 31 August during the year of purchase.
+- this credit is now available to be assigned to another student in the same school, for any level certificate, within the test period; that is, 1 August – 7 September during the year of purchase.

-You can purchase additional ALC credits at any time up until the end of the testing period (31 August).
+You can purchase additional ALC credits at any time up until 5 September 2018.

 Taking the test

 What are the technical requirements for implementing ALC online?

 A DSL or cable internet connection (minimum 56Kbps) is required.
 The speed of your internet connection will determine the number of students that can sit a test at any one time.
 Minimum screen resolution is 1024 x 768.
 PC or laptop, Apple Mac and tablet devices such as iPads can be used.
 Tests are administered via the school’s web-based account using a web browser such as Internet Explorer – no programs need to be installed.
 Compatible browsers include Mozilla Firefox, Safari and Internet Explorer - Version 11 and above (with compatibility mode switched off).

 Using ACER's online assessments is easy and flexible.
 To make the best use of our online services please follow these simple steps.

 Log in at your school's unique web address with the username and password you created when you registered your school.
 The unique web address for your school is, for example, http://oars.acer.edu.au/YOUR SCHOOL NAME HERE.